kvsbarbosa/kvsbarbosa/README.md

 [Here you can find my most relevant **projects**](https://github.com/kvsbarbosa/recruiter.md).
 ## **About me:**
-* Mostly working with Java and Python, trying to learning TS;
+* Mostly working with Java and Python, trying to learning TS
-* Exploring juvenile literature in spare time (⚡ HP actually);
+* Exploring juvenile literature in spare time (⚡ HP actually)
-* Open to collaborations in any projects.
+* Open to collaborations in any projects

-> “Stay golden, Ponyboy” - The Outsiders